tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 - Use `CoinMClient` when the Binance docs path starts with `dapi/`.
 - Use `PortfolioClient` when the Binance docs path starts with `papi/`.
 - Use `WebsocketClient` when you want to subscribe to streams and receive events.
-- Use `WebsocketAPIClient` when you want to send commands over WebSocket and await responses like REST.
+- Use `WebsocketAPIClient` when you want to send commands over WebSocket and await responses like REST API calls.

 For a complete method map, see [docs/endpointFunctionList.md](./endpointFunctionList.md).
 If any endpoints or properties seem to be missing, please open an issue on GitHub and we'll look into it.
 Targeted PRs are also welcome.

-### REST, streams, listen keys, and WebSocket API
+### REST API, streams, listen keys, and WebSocket API

 Binance uses several related but different integration patterns.
 It helps to keep them separate: